luised94/lab_utils/STICKY_NOTES.md

 After a discussion with shandon, she suggested I talk to the BMC to consult on possibilities.
 I think I can still continue with the previous two repeats and check in with the BMC.
 Need to ask about the numbered files as well.
 (245001-1 and 245001-2)
+todo: Create the genomic tracks, finish the test module, update configs for the previous two repeats, prepare strategy and questions for BMC.